 STEP 1: Employee notifies their manager promptly of the need to not be at work due to unforeseen personal reasons.

 STEP 2: Employee keeps the manager informed of their status and the expected date of return, if known.

 STEP 3: Timekeeper codes time while the employee is on leave.

-- The employee (or manager if the employee is unable) must call the Leave Center at 5-FMLA to initiate a Family Medical Leave request to run concurrently with leave and ensure job protection while out if the absence is for a serious health condition.
+- If the absence is for a serious health condition, the employee (or manager if the employee is unable) must call the HR Leave Center at 713-745-6947 (5-FMLA) to initiate a Family Medical Leave request to run concurrently with the paid leave to ensure job protection.

-- The manager has the right to request a physician’s report if the employee does not initiate FML.12
+- The manager has the right to request a physician’s report if the employee does not initiate FML.3

-- If the absence included a 24-hour hospital stay, the manager or Leave Center if FML, has the right to request proof of hospital stay.
+- If the absence included a 24-hour hospital stay, the manager or the HR Leave Center (if FML is taken), has the right to request proof of the hospital stay.

-STEP 5: If the leave was not coded by the Leave Center, upon return to the office, employee submits a Request for Time Off form or uses their departmental time off procedures.
-The employee works with timekeeper to ensure coding is appropriate.
+STEP 5: If the leave was not coded by the Leave Center, upon return to the office, the employee requests time off using the timekeeping system and follows their departmental time off procedures.

 - If you start on a temporary appointment, you may be credited with time earned if your status is changed to a benefits-eligible status.

 - If you change status from hourly/per diem to regular full-time or part-time status, you will begin accruing PTO effective with your change in status payroll date.